KaushalkumarPatel/robot.urdf/README.md

 # urdf

-URDF files of Schunk Arm, Neobotix mp400 and combined
+URDF files of Schunk Arm, schunk Gripper, Intel RealSense D435, Neobotix mp400, and combined of these Hardwares